GithHayden/django-mythware/README.md

 - [Heroku](https://www.heroku.com/home)
     - This project uses **Heroku**, a web hosting service that supports Python applications, for final project deployment.
 - [All Other Technologies](https://startbootstrap.com/template-overviews/business-casual/)
-    - All other technologies within this project were included with the Bootstrap template.
+    - All other technologies within this project were included with the Bootstrap template and Django installation.

 ## Testing